Charge distribution of the gauge-mediation type Q ball: Cosmological and astrophysical consequences of the broad charge distribution

 \subsection{B balls}

-Let us investigate the differences of cosmological and astrophysical results between the monochromatic and broad distribution of the Q-ball charge.
 We first consider the Q balls with the charge being the baryon number, so-called B balls.
-The most striking feature of the B ball is the stability against the decay into nucleons, the lightest particles with unit baryon number, if the B-ball charge is large enough.
+The most striking feature of the B ball is the stability against the decay into nucleons, the lightest particles with the unit baryon number, if the B-ball charge is large enough.
 This could be rephrased in terms of the condition on $\omega_Q$ as \cite{Kusenko:1997si,Kasuya:2011ix}

 where $m_N$ is the nucleon mass, and $b$ represents the effective baryon number of the fields that constitute the Q ball.
 It implies that the Q-ball mass per unit charge should be smaller than the nucleon mass to avoid the Q-ball decay into nucleons.
-Therefore, Q balls with the charge larger than $Q_{\rm cr}$ can be the dark matter of the universe, where
+Therefore, Q balls with a charge larger than $Q_{\rm cr}$ can be the dark matter of the universe, where

 As for the dark matter Q balls, there is little difference between the monochromatic and broad distributions.
-One only needs to integrate the charge distribution above $Q_{\rm cr}$ to calculate the dark matter Q-ball abundance as can be seen in Fig.~\ref{fig5}.
+One only needs to integrate the charge distribution above $Q_{\rm cr}$ to calculate the dark matter Q-ball abundance as can be seen in Fig.~\ref{fig6}.
 From Eq.(\ref{Qdist}), we have still about 1/4 (3/4) of the formed Q balls to be the dark matter even if $Q_{\rm cr} = Q_{\rm peak} (0.1Q_{\rm peak})$ for the broad distribution.

-However, one must consider the effects of the decay of those Q balls with smaller charges than $Q_{\rm cr}$, as seen in the right panel in Fig.~\ref{fig5}.
+However, one must consider the effects of the decay of those Q balls with smaller charges than $Q_{\rm cr}$, as seen in the right panel in Fig.~\ref{fig6}.
 Let us first investigate the situation that would explain the baryon number of the universe simultaneously by the single flat direction through the decayed Q balls.

-In the monochromatic distribution case, the enough baryon numbers cannot be provided, where they are evaporated from the surface of the formed Q balls \cite{Kasuya:2014ofa}.
-One may need two flat directions: the one contributes to form the dark matter Q balls, and the other produces the baryon numbers by the decay of the unstable Q balls \cite{Kasuya:2014ofa}.
+In the monochromatic distribution case, enough baryon numbers cannot be provided, where they are evaporated from the surface of the formed Q balls \cite{Kasuya:2014ofa}.
+One may need two flat directions: one contributes to form the dark matter Q balls, and the other produces the baryon numbers by the decay of the unstable Q balls \cite{Kasuya:2014ofa}.

 On the other hand, both stable and unstable Q balls coexist in the broad distribution for the single flat direction, where the former constitutes the dark matter, while the latter may explain the baryon number of the universe.
 Since the right amount of baryon numbers should exist before the big bang nucleosynthesis (BBN), the simplest scenario is that the unstable Q balls decay before BBN.